What Is a Hemangioma?

 How Are Hemangiomas Diagnosed?

-A hemangioma of the skin is usually recognized by its appearance.
-Depending on the hemangioma's type (congenital or infantile) and location, more testing might be needed to learn more about the hemangioma.
+Doctors usually can recognize a hemangioma by its appearance.
+Depending on the hemangioma's type (congenital or infantile) and location, they might do more testing to learn more about the hemangioma.

 Rarely, a hemangioma can grow in an organ inside the body, such as the kidneys, lungs, liver, or brain, where it can't be seen.